mdonnalley/multiple-repo-manager/README.md

 ## `multi where REPO`

-Print location of a github repository.
+Print location of a repository.

 ```
 USAGE